 So, let's start from Vietri sul Mare, known and appreciated for the uniqueness and beauty of its pottery.
 This fishing village houses an interesting museum, which is specially dedicated to pottery.
-Also, the St.John Cathedral is a real must.
-Leaving Vietri sul Mare we take the SS (state highway) 163, commonly called the "Costiera Amalfitana", (Amalfi Coast) towards Cetara.
+Also, St.John Cathedral is a real must.
+Leaving Vietri sul Mare you will take the road called the "Costiera Amalfitana", (Amalfi Coast) towards Cetara.

-Continuing our journey along the "Costiera Amalfitana", we reach Maiori, which is located in the valley of the river Reginna.
+Continuing your journey along the "Costiera Amalfitana", you will reach Maiori, which is located in the valley of the river Regina.
 Its heart is "Corso Reginna", the main street of this fishing village with many nineteenth-century noble palaces and the Church of San Rocco.
-This avenue leads to the Promenade Amendola, which gives us the opportunity to enjoy the beautiful scenery of the coast.
-The Church of "Santa Maria a Mare" is just a few steps from here, where you can visit many valuable art works.
-It takes its name after the thirteen-century statue of the Virgin Mary located on the beach of the village.
+This avenue leads to the Promenade Amendola, which gives you the opportunity to enjoy the beautiful scenery of the coast.
+The Church of "Santa Maria a Mare" is just a few steps from here, where you can visit many valuable artworks.
+It takes its name from the thirteen-century statue of the Virgin Mary located on the beach of the village.